 Diet

 There are no specific dietary recommendations for dogs with nose cancer.
-It may be necessary to feed your dog a soft diet if the tumor is painful or prevents normal chewing.
+Feeding your dog a soft diet may be necessary if the tumor is painful or prevents normal chewing.

-For information on general nutrition for dogs with cancer, please check out our diet articles.
+For general nutrition for dogs with cancer, please check out our diet articles.

 Supplements